-Helen Thomas, served as White House correspondent for United Press International for almost sixty years and has covered every president since Kennedy.
-She is the most senior member of the White House press corps and is commonly referred to as "The First Lady of the Press."
+Helen Thomas, served as White House correspondent for United Press International for almost 60 years and has covered every president since Kennedy.
+She is the most senior member of the White House Press Corps and is commonly referred to as "The First Lady of the Press."

 This is a rush transcript.
 Copy may not be in its final form.